‘We do it to honor him’: Ulrich reflects on MLK pop-up exhibit

 Each piece in the exhibit was by an artist from an underrepresented community and deals with themes of politics and activism.
 Several mediums were employed throughout the exhibit, including photographs and paintings.

-One of the pieces on display was by Chinese artist Ai Weiwei and was a COVID-19 mask with a surveillance camera drawn on it.
+One of the pieces on display by Chinese artist Ai Weiwei was a COVID-19 mask with a surveillance camera drawn on it.
 It was titled “Surveillance, MASK.”

 The exhibit also included pieces from the Gordon Parks Foundation, which works to preserve the photographs of Gordon Parks, a photojournalist who was known for photographing civil rights issues, poverty and African Americans.